radiantlogic-v8/documentation-new/documentation/installation/configure-sdc-client.md

 ## Deploy on Linux

-To deploy the secure data connector client on a Linux system, first unzip the *sdc-windows.zip* file into a directory on the client system.
+To deploy the secure data connector client on a Linux system, first unzip the *sdc-linux.zip* file into a directory on the client system.
 Next, locate the following files:

 - *appsettings.Production.json*
 - *RadiantLogic.OnPremisesAgentClient.Agent.exe*